Just-in-Time Access Controls

 Just-in-time access is an access model in which elevated permissions are granted only when needed and removed automatically after a short approved window.

 Just-in-time access is an access model in which elevated permissions are granted only for a limited task or time window.
-In plain language, it means people do not keep powerful access all the time and instead receive it only when there is a real operational need.
+In plain language, people do not keep powerful access all the time and instead receive it only when there is a real operational need.

 Why It Matters